mikehanwu/pokecrystal/README.md

      -Oak is a jerk
      -Mom is abusive
      -Givonni is your hero

 All 251 pokemon available
      List of legendaries

 Increase difficulty for gym leader

 Updated Pokemon party for Ash.
      Follow the anime closer.

 1 Random patch of grass with every possible pokemon
      -All level 5

 Missingo

 Random talker

 Gambler mode - Initial double money higher

-Crush
+Secret crush

-Maybe:
+Maybe?:
 -Hold B to run

 -New Pokemon: Mike

 ----------------------------------------------------------------------------